 Employer-Sponsored Health Insurance

-Employer-sponsored health insurance plans can be a valuable asset for employees, as they often offer more affordable coverage than individual health insurance plans.
+Employer-sponsored health insurance plans can be valuable for employees, as they often offer more affordable coverage than individual health insurance plans.
 Additionally, employer contributions towards the cost of premiums are typically tax-deductible for businesses, making it a win-win situation for both employers and employees.

 Options for Small Employers

-- Health Reimbursement Arrangements (HRAs): An HRA is an employer-funded account that reimburses employees for qualified medical expenses.
+• Health Reimbursement Arrangements (HRAs): An HRA is an employer-funded account that reimburses employees for qualified medical expenses.
 This allows small employers to provide some level of health benefits to their employees without offering a traditional health insurance plan.

 Understanding the Penalties